Network Protocol Fundamentals

 • Email applications like Outlook or Gmail use the Simple Mail Transfer Protocol (SMTP) over TCP to send and receive email messages.

-• When you transfer files using protocols like FTP or SFTP, these protocols use TCP to ensure the reliable transmission of the data.
+• When you transfer files using protocols like FTP or SFTP, these protocols use TCP.

 • Remote desktop software uses TCP to transmit data and user inputs between the client and server.